Wandalen/wTesting/doc/version.eng/tutorial/Running.md

 - To run the tests, use the `tst .run ./Suite.test.js` command or the `node ./Suite.test.js` command.
 - It is possible to run a separate test suite, a separate test routine, or a set of test suites in the directory.
 - To test a set of files, you need to install the `Testing` utility globally.
-- Information about failed tests helps to find errors in the code of test object.
+- Information about failed tests helps to find errors in the code of test unit.

 [Back to content](../README.md#Tutorials)